astroumd/lmtoy/docs/use_cases.md

 pipeline by the user.

 Requirements:
-1. ability to display real (world) coordinates of the cursor position and have an associated action which writes them to a python structure.
+1. ability to display real coordinates of the cursor position and have an associated action which writes them to a python structure.
 2. ability to create and manipulate a rectangle on the displayed image and write the xmin,xmax,ymin,ymax of the rectangle back to a